top of page

 Step 1: Decide how to be involved

-Nordic Kids is run entirely by parent volunteers.
-Nordic Kids thrives on the energetic support of the parents -- without parent involvement, this program would simply not exist.
-Participation from at least one parent or adult from every family is desried and helps keep our lesson costs low.
+Participation from at least one parent or adult from every family is desired and helps keep our lesson costs low.
 Participation by both parents, grandparents, etc. is encouraged!
 Helping out on the snow is a lot of fun and parents also receive pointers from our ski Instructors.

-There are a number of choices for volunteer placement:
+There are a number of choices for volunteer placement.

 Every 10 kids will need 2 adult leaders (on skis) who assist the coach, every week.
 You don't need to be an expert, just willing to learn and have fun!